TheRealGeneParmesan/Creating-SVG/README.md

-##Jeremy's SVG Project
+## Jeremy's SVG

     An SVG file created using classes, inheritance and the Inquirer and Jest packages

 ## Table of Contents